-Concept houses — envisioned proposals that are not yet constructed in the real world — can act as vehicles to explore such hypotheses, often revealing highly innovative architectural solutions in the process.
+Conceptual renderings can act as vehicles to explore radical architectural ideas, freed from the constraints of real-world sites.
 They are often outlandish or otherworldly, specifically designed to go viral and provoke debate among a wide audience online.
 With the proliferation of social media, it’s now possible for architecture to “break the internet” and get a huge number of design enthusiasts excited about what could be.

 Cliff House by Modscape